- Private LGBT Counselling.

 - What’s Skype Counselling like?

-Practicing since 1999 working in Hampshire, Dean Richardson set up his private Portsmouth counselling practice in late 2009 to specialise in working with gay / lesbian / transgender/transvestite and bisexual clients in counselling.
+Practising since 1999 working in Hampshire, Dean Richardson set up his private Portsmouth counselling practice in late 2009 to specialise in working with gay / lesbian / trans*/transgender/transvestite and bisexual clients in counselling.

-There are very few private Hampshire counselling practices that specialise in gay, lesbian & trans* clients, and Dean offers three primary services in his practice in Southsea (south of Portsmouth, PO5, 4 miles from M275 J12):
+Dean offers three primary services in his practice in Portsmouth (PO5, 4 miles from M275 J12):

 Specialist LGBT Counselling for Hampshire & Skype Video.